muadh-hudji/OccupationOfPalestine/README.md

 ### Fixed Bugs

-- Warning about using section item without h1-h6 head, if head titles are not needed then it's recommended to use div items instead
+- Warning about using section item without h1-h6 headings, if head titles are not needed then it's recommended to use div items instead, I have fixed it by replacing it with a div item.
-- Error about having an image name with a space
+- Error about having an imagename with a space.
-- Warning about using section item if there is no need of h2 - h6, I have fixed it by replacing it with div item
+- The background image in the head of the page and in sign up page wasn't working due to false pathing, i have include two points (../) in the begining to correct the path of the images.
+- The text content in facts section was spilling outside the div, i fixed it by separating the image and the text in different div items.

 ### Unfixed Bugs
+There is no known unfixed bugs has been identified before the submission.

 ## Deployment and local development